haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 ### Working with Poses

 In robot simulation, every object has a pose, which represents the object's position and orientation as 3D positon vector and a 4D [quaternion](https://en.wikipedia.org/wiki/Quaternion).
-During

 Another feature shown here is the `Pose` object, which is a simple wrapper around the original `sapien.Pose` object that allows you to manage a batch of poses on the GPU and do transformations with poses.
 To create the `Pose` object you can do one of the two options